How is Kansas fixing buckling roads?

 WICHITA, Kan.
-(KSNW) — West Wichitans may have noticed on Monday that W Maple St, between S Ridge Rd and N West St, was bumpier than usual due to new buckling in the road.
+(KSNW) — West Wichitans may have noticed on Monday that Maple Street, between Ridge Road wan West Street, was bumpier than usual due to new buckling in the road.

 According to the Kansas Department of Transportation’s (KDOT) public affairs manager, Tom Hein, the reason for the buckling is moisture and heat.

-A quick fix for the buckling on W Maple St was laid down the same day.
+A quick fix for the buckling on Maple Street was laid down the same day.

 “A cold patch is a temporary fix with cold asphalt, as opposed to hot asphalt.
 That can be done very quickly and very easily to take care of a pothole especially,” Hein said.